Tricertops/Grand-Object-Dispatch/README.md

 # Grand Object Dispatch

-Objective-C wrapper for Grand Central Dispatch with method for every single dispatch call and with some useful additions.
+**Objective-C wrapper for Grand Central Dispatch** with method for every single dispatch call and with some useful additions.

+_Contribution in form of Pull Requests, Feature Requests or Issues is welcome!
+Especially suggesing improved API for **Dispatch Sources**, **Dispatch IO** and **Dispatch Data** would be really appreciated._

 ## Additions